Unity-Technologies/ml-agents/docs/Making-a-new-Unity-Environment.md

+# Making a new Learning Environment

 This tutorial walks through the process of creating a Unity Environment.
 A Unity Environment is an application built using the Unity Engine which can be used to train Reinforcement Learning agents.

-# Setting up the Unity Project
+## Setting up the Unity Project

 1. Open an existing Unity project, or create a new one and import the RL interface package:
  * [ML-Agents package without TensorflowSharp](https://s3.amazonaws.com/unity-agents/ML-AgentsNoPlugin.unitypackage)